 We strongly encourage you to use digital solutions if this is possible for you.
 Try having a party with each other using the HouseParty app (which also allows you to play games virtually), or smoke joints with your friends whilst watching Netflix virtually (two seven allows you to do this).
-You could also consider using the video conferencing solution Zoom which has waived their 40 minute time limit for group calls to help facilitate digital socializing.
 A great resource for helping you manage online digital groups can be found here:

 Self-care is incredibly important now.
 Try to eat well, exercise, sleep well and consider trying some relaxation techniques if this works for you.
 Try only checking the news once a day.
 It is not helpful to worry about the news.
 There are things you can change and things you can’t.
 Change the ones you can (e.g. washing hands regularly, observing physical distancing) and try not to worry about things you can’t control.
 Try to take your mind off these things by taking a free course on Coursera or EdEx or maybe learn how to power search Google by taking Google’s Search Education or learn how to code on CodeAcademy.
 Or maybe you would like to volunteer to help Youth RISE translate our website into your local language by signing up here.
 A range of other resources for digital past-times can be found here:Worry-Management-MCarey